Lotto America: 2017 revival

-Due to falling sales of Hot Lotto in the wake of the Hot Lotto fraud scandal, the game was discontinued and the final drawing was held on October 28, 2017.
-As a replacement, a new version of Lotto America became available on November 12, 2017; its first drawing was November 15, 2017.
-Lotto America is available wherever Hot Lotto was offered at the time of its final drawing, except New Hampshire.
+Due to declining sales for the game in the wake of a fraud scandal, the MUSL discontinued Hot Lotto, holding its final drawing on October 28, 2017.
+Replacing it was a new version of Lotto America that commenced ticket sales on November 12, 2017; the game’s first drawing was held three days later on November 15.
+Lotto America was initially available in 12 of the 13 states that offered Hot Lotto at the time it concluded play, except New Hampshire, which elected not to transition to the successor game.
+Nebraska became the first state to join Lotto America post-inception on May 19, 2024; Mississippi subsequently joined on May 12, 2024, eventually followed by the District of Columbia on October 5, 2025.

 Lotto America is drawn on Monday, Wednesday and Saturday nights before 10:15 p.m.
-ET/9:15 p.m.
-CT.
+Eastern Time.
+(Drawings were originally held on Wednesdays and Saturdays, with Monday drawings being added on July 18, 2022.)
 For each $1 play, bettors choose five numbers from 1 through 52, and a "star ball" numbered from 1 through 10, or ask for terminal-generated numbers.
 For an additional $1 per play, the bettor can add the "All-Star Bonus" option, which multiplies non-jackpot prizes by 2, 3, 4, or 5.
-The minimum Lotto America jackpot is $2 million; however, the game's initial jackpot was $15 million; the 13 members chose to augment the jackpot with funds from Hot Lotto, whose final jackpot was not won.
+Lotto America’s progressive jackpot starts at $2 million; however, the game's initial jackpot was $15 million; the 13 members chose to augment the jackpot with funds from Hot Lotto, whose final jackpot was not won.

-While Hot Lotto used a random number generator during most of its run (including the December 2010 drawing whose jackpot was "won" by Eddie Tipton, a MUSL employee), Lotto America is believed to be drawn in Tallahassee, Florida (even though the Florida Lottery does not offer the game), using physical ball machines and numbered balls; one machine draws the five main numbers while another is used to draw the "Star Ball".
-As of December 2018, none of the actual drawings have been made available to the viewing public; a computer-generated display of the drawings is shown on an unofficial website.
-This traditional draw setup is in stark contrast to Hungary’s Putto game, where draws take place every five minutes and results are displayed in real time.
+While Hot Lotto used a random number generator during most of its run (including the December 2010 drawing whose jackpot was "won" by Eddie Tipton, a MUSL employee), Lotto America is believed to be drawn in Tallahassee, Florida (even though the Florida Lottery does not offer the game), originally using physical ball machines and numbered balls; one machine drew the five main numbers while another was used to draw the "Star Ball".
+Lotto America began conducting drawings using a random number generator on April 17, 2023.
+As of April 2026, the drawings have never been made publicly available as a televised or streaming presentation; a computer-generated display of the drawings is shown on an unofficial website.
+This traditional draw setup is in stark contrast to Hungary's Putto game, where draws take place every five minutes and results are displayed in real time.